hazelcast/hazelcast-reference-manual/src/MonitoringWithJMX.md

 JMXServiceURL url = new JMXServiceURL("service:jmx:rmi://" + hostname + ":" + port + "/jndi/rmi://" + hostname + ":" + port + "/jmxrmi");
 ```

-Then, using the URL you acquired connect to the JMX service and get the `JMXConnector` object.
-Using this object, you get the `MBeanServerConnection` object which will enable you to use the MBean methods.
-Please see the below sample code snippet.
+Then use the URL you acquired to connect to the JMX service and get the `JMXConnector` object.
+Using this object, get the `MBeanServerConnection` object.
+The `MBeanServerConnection` object will enable you to use the MBean methods.
+Please see the example code below.

 ```java